-Filmed at an Indianapolis senior citizens home in 1999 by Scott and Andy Alderton, C.G.
-Harvey’s comments provide a unique first-hand testimony about how Harvey viewed President John F. Kennedy and First Lady Jacqueline Kennedy.
+Filmed at an Indianapolis senior citizens home in 1999 by Scott and Andy Alderton, Clara Grace Harvey’s comments provide a unique first-hand testimony about how Harvey viewed President John F. Kennedy and First Lady Jacqueline Kennedy.
 C.G.
-Harvey expresses disdain for Robert F. Kennedy and describes her warm friendship with Johnny Roselli, a leading organized crime figure of that era.
+Harvey expresses disdain for Robert F. Kennedy and describes the warm friendship she and her husband enjoyed with with Johnny Rosselli, a Las Vegas crime boss.

 Who was Bill Harvey?

 Harvey was considered one of the the best, if not the very best, operations officer in the CIA in the early 1960s.
 He was a squat, balding tank of a man with eyes that bulged because of a thyroid condition.

 Richard Mahoney, a diplomat who wrote a penetrating history of the Kennedy years, described him like this:He was a rough man for rough assignments, a “boom and bang” type.
 He drank martinis to excess, packed a .45 wherever he went, and freely resorted to obscenity in all kinds of company With his aspect of an insolent fat plumber, he was not considered especially bright among the better born, but the appearance was misleading.
 Trained as an attorney, he had a penetrating command of intelligence work, with ten years experience in the field, and was a former FBI agent who understood the Hoover method of disguising tracks and disposing of enemies bureaucratically or otherwise.